All UK troops to withdraw from Ukraine as Russia could invade ‘at no notice’

 All UK troops are to be withdrawn from Ukraine this weekend as Russia could invade “at no notice”, a defence minister has said.

-Small numbers of British personnel have been in the eastern European country on a training mission codenamed Operation Orbital over the past decade, and others have been deployed there recently to train the Ukrainian military on anti-tank missiles provided by the UK to help deter Russian aggression.
+Small numbers of British personnel have undertaken Operation Orbital training missions in the eastern European country since Russia’s seizure of Crimea in 2014 , including around 30 deployed recently to train the Ukrainian military on anti-tank missiles.

 Ukraine’s ambassador in London Vadym Prystaiko has called on Britain to deploy troops to the country to deter president Putin from sending his armed forces across the border.